Bankei Yōtaku: The Unborn

-According to Bankei, the Unborn is neither a self-power nor an other-power.
-As he explains, since one is able to hear and distinguish things without giving rise to any intention, the Unborn isn't dependent on one's own self-power.
-On the other hand, Bankei points out that since nobody else can do our hearing for us, it can't be called an other-power either.
+Bankei also explained that the Unborn is neither a self-power nor an other-power.
+As he observed, since one is able to hear and distinguish things without giving rise to any intention, the Unborn isn't dependent on one's own self-power.
+On the other hand, Bankei pointed out that since nobody else can do one's hearing for them, it can't be called an other-power either.
 In this way, Bankei taught that the Unborn transcends both self-power and other-power.
 He said: